Huron Valley State Bank: History

-HVSB now actively serves the communities of Milford, Highland, South Lyon, Commerce, Brighton, Plymouth, among others in the surrounding area.

 Clarkston State Bank

-In December 2004, CFC, the holding company for Clarkston State Bank, announced its plan to open a new bank in Milford in July 2005.
-Edwin L. Adler, then board chairman of CFC, revealed that the bank would be replacing a loan production office on North Main St. that Clarkston State Bank had opened earlier that month.
+In December 2004, Clarkston Financial Corporation, the holding company for Clarkston State Bank, announced its plan to open a new bank in Milford, Michigan in July 2005.

+Edwin L. Adler, then board chairman of Clarkston Financial Corporation, revealed that the bank would be replacing a loan production office on North Main Street that Clarkston State Bank had opened earlier that month.
 Huron Valley State Bank began with David H. Blossey serving as director, president and CEO.

-Due to apparent financial pressure from failing commercial loans, Clarkston Financial Corporation divested its share of Huron Valley State Bank a year later in 2005.
+Due to apparent financial pressure from commercial loans, Clarkston Financial Corporation divested its share of Huron Valley State Bank in 2005.

 In June 2019, Clarkston Financial Corporation was acquired by Waterford Bancorp, Inc.